310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-no need to apologize. this is my aquarium after all, and i can’t let someone else make the announcement without my permission~ it only makes sense that i’m the one who does it, right?
+no need to apologize. this is my [aquarium] after all, and i cannot let someone else make the announcement without my [permission]~ it only [makes sense] that i am the one who does it, right?

-i changed it up a bit to sound a little more like something i’d say…. was it alright, shinobu?
+i [changed] it up a bit to sound a little more like something i would say… was it alright, shinobu?
 {% endbubble %}

 {% bubble Shinobu v2 %}